chekuhakim/teh-ais-index/FIREBASE_SETUP.md

-# Firebase Setup Guide for Mamak AIS Price
+Nusa Tenggara Timur# Firebase Setup Guide for Mamak AIS Price

 This guide will help you set up Firebase for the Mamak AIS Price application.